Skip to content

 Configuration

-The server uses a hierarchical configuration system, layering configs in this order:
+The server uses a hierarchical configuration system with three config files:

-3. ${workspaceFolder}/.slang/local/server.json (.slang/local should be ignored by source control)
+3. ${workspaceFolder}/.slang/local/server.json — local config (.slang/local should be ignored by source control)

 Config Options